asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 ### Discussion

-The developers should find that they can much more easily describe this code than the first example they found on their own.
-Once complete it's important moderate a discussion about what the team has discovered.
+The developers should find that they can more easily describe this code than the first example they found on their own.
+Once complete it's important to moderate a discussion about what the team has discovered.
 Specifically talk about the things that made understanding the code a challenge.
 What about the code would make it hard to safely and quickly change?
 What qualities did the clean code have that made it easier to understand?
 Ask the team which of the examples would they feel more comfortable having ownership of.
-These discussions should be the beginning of your team discussing quality issues openly and honestly, as well as how they can start to increase the quality of the code they work on.
+These conversations should be the start of your team openly and honestly discussing quality issues in the code, as well as how they can improve the quality of the existing code they work on.

 ## Conclusion

-Typically when faced with examples of poorly written code and what we would consider clean code developers begin to see the benefits of learning these techniques.
+Typically when faced with examples of poorly written code and what we would consider clean code, developers begin to see the benefits of learning these techniques.
 Continue discussing code quality with teams.
-As previously mentioned repetition is an important part of these katas, so plan to do this regularly.
+As previously mentioned, repetition is an important part of these katas, so plan to do this regularly.
 A later post will describe some other katas to help teams improve the quality of their code.